birdandhike.com logo

 Watch Out

-Other than the standard warnings about hiking in the desert, ... this hike is safe if you don't climb the pour-overs.
-If you do, they are easy Class-5.
+Other than the standard warnings about hiking in the desert, ... this hike is safe if hikers don't climb the pour-overs, which are easy Class-5.
 Other than the pour-overs, the hardest part is scrambling down the loose gravel below the road to get into the canyon.
 After that, the wash is an easy hike.
 However, be aware of the weather and stay out if rain is expected; you definitely don’t want to get caught here in a flash flood.
 Also, there are places where the canyon is as narrow as 2-3 feet wide.
 If you have claustrophobia, you might stay out of the dark, narrow places where this canyon is, indeed, spooky.
 Also, watch for low hanging rock walls.

 While hiking, please respect the land and the other people out there, and try to Leave No Trace of your passage.
 Also, even though this hike is short, rescues from narrow canyons can be difficult, so be sure to bring what you need of the 10 Essentials.